VishalKumar-S/Predictive_Guardians/Readme.md

 to Create  bar charts to visualize crime trends over time (years, months, days) for each district or crime type.
 Analyze seasonality and cyclic patterns and added
 Interactive Elements: Allow users to select the time granularity (year, month, day), filter by district or crime type, and explore trends using interactive tooltips. using Plotly for interactive time-series visualizations.

+## System Requirements

+Before running this application, ensure that you have Java Runtime Environment (JRE) installed on your system.
+You can download and install JRE from [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).